gatsbysghost/lookout/README.md

 # README
 ## Lookout (a Cloud URL DB Status Checker Service)
+### Filesystem
+- **tasc.py**: a loop that runs while True, collecting updates from each FMC we choose to monitor.
+- **lookout.py**: a loop that runs while True, grepping the logs collected by tasc.py and checking to see whether more than one of the FMCs we’re monitoring has failed to get updates from brightcloud.
+This also contains the definition of the **Fmc** class, which is used throughout the program.
+- **lookoutlist.py**: the list of FMCs which we’re choosing to monitor.
+- **lookoutweb.py**: a script to update the http daemon on the server with a friendly (if sparse) readout of each FMC’s status and the overall global status.
+This is for diagnostic purposes only, and will be deprecated in future versions.
+- **lookoutAPI.py**: This runs while true to ListenAndServe our REST API on a given port.
+- **settings.py**: Settings for the lookoutAPI.

 ### Architecture
 This project is written in Python3, and assumes the following dependencies: